-Key Resource: Sustainable Procurement of Forest Products Guide
+Resource: Sustainable Procurement of Forest Products Guide

 This guide contains extensive information about procuring forest products.
 It includes a key chapter on legality.
-You can view a range of countries' public procurement policies, logging and export bans, private sector legality requirements and VPA legality requirements.
+You can view a range of countries' public procurement policies, logging and export bans, and private sector legality requirements.

-The VPA process may have a direct impact on Indigenous communities.
-However, VPAs do not currently address human rights or community-centric standards.
-As such, customary land rights,

-Indigenous People's rights and other human rights remain dependent on the laws of the timberexporting country.
+The logging process may have a direct impact on Indigenous, forest and local communities.
+Customary land rights, Indigenous People's rights and other human rights remain dependent on the laws of the timber-exporting country.
 For more information, see the Forest Peoples Programme's guide on Human Rights in Timber Supply Chains.